 Canoe Restoration

 With some time, effort, and the right materials, just about any old, worn out wood canvas canoe can be restored to beautiful, functional, like-new condition.
+This page is meant to serve as

 The cedar canvas building style lends itself readily to restoration.
 Individual pieces that have failed can be replaced to bring the canoe back up to its original strength.
 Replacing old canvas is actually quite simple.
 A beat up interior can be stripped, sanded and varnished again to return it to its original, glowing appearance.
-No job is too small or too complicated, unless the canoe is so far gone as to be seriously out of shape and beyond saving, which is rare.
+No repair job is too small and no restoration too complicated, unless the canoe is so far gone as to be seriously out of shape and beyond saving, which is rare.

-Restoration of an old canoe allows the legacy of the wood canvas canoe to continue and preserves the memories an old canoe can hold for the paddler and his family.
+Restoration of an old canoe allows the legacy of the wood canvas canoe to continue and preserves the memories an old canoe can hold for the paddler and their family.
 The aged canoe once set aside from regular use can be made functional once again, allowing the joys and memories made from exploring the waterways in a well crafted hand made canoe to be passed down to the next generation and onward.

 Before: